The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

-# Unit 7 Problem Set #3
-## Schema Design and Building RESTful APIs
+# Schema Design and Building RESTful APIs: ToDo List

 ### Directions
-1. Fork and clone this lab.
-2. Answer the following questions directly in this README.
+1. Answer the following questions directly in this README.
 Be sure that your answers are well-formatted.
-3. For the final question (build a to-do list), create all of your necessary app files in this directory.
+2. For the final question (build a to-do list), create all of your necessary app files in this directory.
 (I have included GitHub's standard Node.js `.gitignore` template so that you don't end up pushing `node_modules` to GitHub.

 ##